Kazbegi The Mountains, Georgia Travel Guide

 Ski resort lifts nearby

-Navigating Kazbegi calls for a mix of walking for local sights, marshrutkas for inter-village travel, and taxis for flexibility.
+Navigating Kazbegi calls for a mix of going on foot to local sights, marshrutkas for inter-village travel, and taxis for flexibility.
 Consider a 4x4 if self-driving into remote areas.

-Always check road conditions, especially in winter or during heavy rains, for a smooth journey.
+Always check road conditions, especially in winter or during heavy rains, for a hassle-free trip.